medo64/Render-CRLF/README.md

 * `code-eol.highlightExtraWhitespace`: If true, trailing whitespace will be colored as error.
 Note this is only shown if `renderWhitespace` is turned on.

-* `code-eol.decorateBeforeEol`: If true, decoration will come before end of the line thus playing better with extensions that use decorations after end of the line.
-Do note that line ending will not be rendered on empty lines if this is used.
+* `code-eol.decorateBeforeEol`: If true, decoration will come before the end of the line thus playing better with extensions that use decorations after the end of the line.
+Do note that the line ending will not be rendered on empty lines if this is used.

-Color is taken from `editorWhitespace.foreground` theme color (also used by Visual Studio Code to color whitespace symbols). color for non-default line ending is taken from `errorForeground` theme color.
+Color is taken from `editorWhitespace.foreground` theme color (also used by Visual Studio Code to color whitespace symbols).
+Color for non-default line ending is taken from `errorForeground` theme color.

 Default line ending is determined based on `files.eol` setting.